Is it possible to eat what you LOVE and LOSE weight?

 Pro Tip: Eat a light snack, like an apple or an orange 15-30 minutes prior.

-Tip #5: STAY AWAY FROM CALORIC LANDMINES
+TIP #6: STAY AWAY FROM CALORIC LANDMINES

-Pro Tip: Use our favorite calorie app My Fitness Pal, to find caloric landmines BEFORE you blow up (literally.)
+Pro Tip: Use our favorite calorie app, My Fitness Pal, to find caloric landmines BEFORE you blow up (literally.)

-Tip #6: STAY AWAY FROM THE FOOD-PUSHERS
+TIP #7: STAY AWAY FROM FOOD-PUSHERS

 You know exactly who I’m talking about.
-Your Tia with the tamales.
-Your Uncle’s can’t miss casserole.
-Your eggnog downing cousin.
-Stay away, learn to say no, or if they get really annoying, resort to name calling.
+If they don’t have goals, they certainly won’t care about your goals.
+Stay away, learn to say no, or if they get really annoying, resort to name-calling.
 Totally kidding about the last one, kinda.